Join the PCN mailing list.

-A Legislative End-Run around a new, protective “uncertainty factor” introduced in the revised Pest Control Products Act (2002)
+A Regulatory End-Run around a new, protective “uncertainty factor” introduced in the revised Pest Control Products Act (2002).

 This was intended to cover inevitable uncertainties, because it is unethical to feed pesticides to pregnant women to see what happens to their children and subsequent generations.
 In the revised Act, pesticides exposures were to be lowered by a factor of ten around homes and schools, and to protect the most vulnerable, because of innate susceptibilities.
 Pregnant women, infants, children, women and seniors are among the most vulnerable.
 Use of this “PCPA factor” would have reduced or eliminated some common pesticides.
 In response to a request from Health Canada’s Pest Management Regulatory Agency (PMRA) for input in 2007, the Environmental Health Committee of the Ontario College of Family Physicians argued hard that this factor was a bare minimum requirement.
 Industry representatives flew to Ottawa, argued the opposite, and apparently won the day.
 The recent pesticides audit by the Commissioner for the Environment and Sustainable Development found that the factor was only used one time out of ten.